Award Cycle: Annual

-In addition to the priorities above, RII supports the excellence of UA’s mid-career faculty and thus, strongly encourages mid-career faculty with novel research ideas to apply to this program.
+In addition to the priorities above, RII supports the excellence of UArizona’s mid-career faculty and thus, strongly encourages mid-career faculty with novel research ideas to apply to this program.
 For this opportunity, mid-career faculty are defined as those at the rank of Associate Professor, or recently promoted to full Professor.

-Track 1: Seeding New Research Collaborations: proposals should describe how the investigators will initiate a new research collaboration on campus or with a partner (including academic, industry, or government) in support of proposal development activities at UA.
+Track 1: Seeding New Research Collaborations: proposals should describe how the investigators will initiate a new research collaboration on campus or with a partner (including academic, industry, or government) in support of proposal development activities at UArizona.
 Proposals may include partner universities.
 Potential activities include but are not limited to: (1) extramural proposal development activities, (2) campus colloquium focused on a strategic research goal, or (3) pilot data collection for a new inter- or transdisciplinary team.
 Teams may request up to $50,000 in well justified cases.

 Track 2: Building Research Collaborations & Supporting Center Proposals: proposals should describe support for the development of center level proposals for the facilitation of teams, travel support for investigators (nationally and internationally), and concept development.
 Track 2 proposals must include multiple universities or partners, such as industry, national labs, and FFRDCs.
 Identification of the center mechanism must be included.
 Teams may request up to $100,000 in well justified cases.

 Proposal preparation, submission, and processing information is available in the RII Proposal Preparation Guide (PPG) v9, which is downloadable in the Arizona Cultivate competition.
 The PPG includes requirements for the project narrative and supplemental documents; it is strongly encouraged that interested applicants read the PPG in full as proposals that do not match the PPG will be returned without review.